Thailand Travel Guide

 Bangkok

-You can’t come to Thailand and not visit Bangkok right?
+You can’t visit Thailand and not visit Bangkok right?
 It’s where most Thai adventures start and end.
 I’d recommend spending at least 4 days in Bangkok at the end of your trip if you can, to avoid hating it as I did haha.

 The Phi Phi Islands